How Does An Occupational Therapist Help Older People?

 Many people understand what physical therapy is, but they're a little confused as to what exactly occupational therapy (OT) entails.

-the everyday activities that people do to occupy time and bring meaning and purpose to life.
+Much of the confusion comes from the word “occupation”.
+Occupation, in the case of occupational therapy, means the everyday activities that people do to occupy time and bring meaning and purpose to life.
 This includes things people need to, want to and are expected to do- everything from activities of daily living like getting dressed and using the bathroom to caring for family members, things you do for fun, volunteering and work.

 Occupational therapy helps people at all stages of life develop, maintain, or recover the skills they need to perform activities (occupations) that are meaningful and necessary.